 Notification of Absence

-If you are unable to attend a timetabled teaching session (lecture, seminar, workshop etc.), either in person or online, you must notify the College via the processes below; if this is not done, the absence will count as a missed point of contact.
+If you are unable to attend a timetabled teaching session (lecture, seminar, workshop etc.), either in person or online, you must notify the College via the processes below.

 If the absence is less than 5 consecutive working days, you must notify the College by completing a Notified Absence form.
 Evidence is not required.
 Where possible you should try to submit this in advance.
 If this is not possible, you should submit the form by the end of the day you are absent.